waikato-datamining/gifr/README.md

                         predictions)
   --timeout SECONDS     The number of seconds to wait for a prediction.
                         (default: 2.0)
+  --title TITLE         The title to use for interface. (default: Image
+                        segmentation)
+  --description DESC    The description to use in the interface. (default:
+                        Sends the selected image to the model and shows the result (overlay or pixel mask).)
   --launch_browser      Whether to automatically launch the interface in a new
                         tab of the default browser. (default: False) --share_interface     Whether to publicly share the interface at